 Can I take part if I am home-schooled?

-Yes, those teenagers who are forced to be home-schooled due to disability are most welcome to submit an essay.
+Yes, those teenagers who are home-schooled due to disability are most welcome to submit an essay - please let us know if this is the case in the school name and address section of the form.

 Am I a student at an eligible school?